Earning Your Education Degree Online

 Types of Education Degrees

-Students who are pursuing their online education degrees tend to work towards their bachelor’s or master’s, as there are fewer career opportunities available to graduates who hold an associate degree.
+Students who are pursuing their online teaching degrees tend to work towards their bachelor’s or master’s, as there are fewer career opportunities available to graduates who hold an associate degree.
 Beyond the more expansive list of job opportunities for bachelor’s degree holders and above, salaries are also significantly higher.

 |Degree Level||Definition||Possible Concentrations||Median Annual Salary|